 Brooklyn College recognizes the importance of reproductive hazard awareness and protection.
 During laboratory exercises students may be exposed to chemical reagents that may present specific risks to reproductive health, especially students who are pregnant.
-Therefore, it is strongly recommended that you do not take this course if you are pregnant.
+Therefore, it is strongly recommended that you do not take the following course if you are pregnant.
 If you become pregnant during the semester, please consult with your laboratory instructor.

 NOTE: SAFETY GOGGLES MUST BE WORN IN THE LABORATORY!
 The goggles must be indirectly-vented to offer splash protection.
-New goggles are provided in your lab kit.
+You will be provided goggles in your lab kit.
 If your instructor observes you violating eye protection or other safety policies, you can be removed from the laboratory and/or given a 10% (or higher) penalty on your laboratory report grade.

 Scientific data requires special treatment.
-It must be recorded in non-erasable INK in your lab book immediately after a measurement is taken; partners cannot copy each other's data at a later time.
+It must be recorded in non-erasable ink in your lab book immediately after a measurement is taken; partners cannot copy each other's data at a later time.

 Altering or copying data outside of the laboratory represents academic dishonesty and will be prosecuted as such if observed.
 Further, you will receive no credit for any lab report that includes data that are not your own.
 If your data are messy, you may copy them over onto a final report, but you must include your original data when you turn in your report.
-You MUST get your instructor's initials on your data sheet before you begin the lab and are ready to leave.
+You MUST get your instructor's initials on your data sheet before you leave the lab.

-Lab reports are due in lab the week after the experiment was concluded unless you obtain permission from your instructor.
+Lab reports are due one week after you finished the experiment.
 All lab reports not handed in will receive a grade of zero.
-Late lab reports are penalized as follows: 10% off for 1 week or less lateness; 25% off for 2 weeks late; 35% off for 3 weeks late; 45% off for 4 weeks late, etc. All lab reports not handed in will receive a grade of zero.
+Late lab reports are penalized as follows: 10% off for 1 week or less lateness; 25% off for 2 weeks late; 35% off for 3 weeks late; 45% off for 4 weeks late, etc.